LightDvlpr/DealerOnSubmission/README.md

 (Please use the proper format)
 You will need the following parameters if you wish to enter in a value manually

-choiceNumber - a number used to make selecting an item easier.
+`choiceNumber - a number used to make selecting an item easier.`

-nameOfItem - the name of the item
+`nameOfItem - the name of the item`

-cost - price of the item
+`cost - price of the item`

-taxOrNot - simply write Tax if taxable, nontax if not
+`taxOrNot - simply write Tax if taxable, nontax if not`

-importedOrNot - simply write imprt if imported, nonimprt if not
+`importedOrNot - simply write imprt if imported, nonimprt if not`

-Ex of how to input manually into the textfile -> choiceNumber,nameOfItem,cost,taxOrNot,importedOrNot
+Ex of how to input manually into the textfile -> ```choiceNumber,nameOfItem,cost,taxOrNot,importedOrNot```

 !!!!!-> Be sure to separate items only using commas.
-That is my assigned delimitter.<-!!!!!
+That is my assigned `delimitter`.<-!!!!!

-If the user does not wish to enter it into the text file then they may choose option 3 prompted by the code and enter it in more easily.
+If the user does not wish to enter it into the text file then they may choose `option 3` prompted by the code and enter it in more easily.

 # Test cases

-I set up test cases for the methods in RegularBasket and RegularMenu
+I set up test cases for the methods in RegularBasket and RegularMenu.

-Bear in mind that if you update the text file (i.e. change it manually or through the application) a few tests may need to be updated slightly.